-When I was recently asked by a colleague why I believe the NEST has experienced significant growth, good will and investment, I have to reflect on my youth – how my personal experiences and exposure shaped my understanding of opportunity.
+When I was recently asked by a colleague why I believe the NEST has experienced significant growth, goodwill and investment, I have to reflect on my youth – how my personal experiences and exposure shaped my understanding of the opportunity.

 Latinx parents didn’t have such leadership opportunities when I was growing up.
 Their kids didn’t see them at city council meetings or on the Parent Teacher Association Board.
 They were working – making ends meet.

 Fast forward to my goddaughter’s graduation from Spelman College – an HBCU (Historically Black Colleges and Universities) – where she was one of two non-Black students in her class.
 Leadership was everywhere.
 Alumni leaders were part of the graduation ceremony offering support and networking to the graduating class.
 She had classes on leadership.

 But the Latinx community doesn’t have colleges that teach us what it means to speak up, to demand, to have expectations.
 Now as more Latinos become leaders of nonprofits, there’s a clear struggle in the absence of that kind of culturally-dedicated training and role models.
 Latinxs of my generation are now becoming leaders of organizations.
 It’s challenging to ask for money, to engage board members, to make hard, tough decisions, and to say no.

 As we Latinx nonprofit leaders head into a season where our organizations and our staff depend on us for their vitality – to raise the funds needed to advance our missions – we must proactively reach out for help, guidance and support that inform and shape our understanding of leadership.